-Talking about the best aperitifs I could write for example about Champagnes and it would be quite obvious choice.
+Talking about the best aperitifs I could write for example about Champagnes and it would be a quite obvious choice.
 Why?
 Because they are in my opinion one of the best aperitifs in the world.
 It won’t be too risky to say that they’re the best wines in the world.
 But, because of its lower price, Prosecco rules the world of sparkling wines whether we like it or not.
-Good news are that sparkling snobs of the world can find Prosecco that will appeal to their noble taste.
+Good news is that sparkling snobs of the world can find Prosecco that will appeal to their noble taste.
 Impossible?
 Let’s see.

-It’s all about going more and more dry but most Proseccos still contain some amount of sugar that is clearly noticable.
+It’s all about going more and drier but most Proseccos still contain some amount of sugar that is clearly noticeable.
 To be more precise, for Brut version the sugar level lays somewhere between 0 and 12 grams per litre.
 The wines are very light but aromas are more “serious” – consider sour citrus fruits and vegetal hints along with mineral, sometimes bread notes.
 If served at 6-8°C, Prosecco Brut is very enjoyable on its own or with fish and vegetable-based hors d’oeuvres as well as pasta or rice with seafood.
 The most outstanding brut versions of Prosecco (in my opinion) are:

 Rive di Soligo Millesimato 2015, Millesimato 2016 and Biologico Millesimato 2015 by Biancavigna

 Tre Venti Rive di Ogliano, Viti di San Mor Rive di Cozzuolo 2016 by Zardetto

 Millesimato 2016 by Nani Rizzi

 26°I Rive di Col San Martino 2016 by Andreola

 DOC Treviso 2016 and Conegliano-Valdobbiadene Prosecco Superiore DOCG 2016 by Il Colle